-Stephen doesn’t mind waiting, but perhaps to her relief, Celia’s knock receives no answer.
+Stephen doesn’t mind waiting.
+Perhaps to her relief, Celia’s knock receives no answer.

 “They must still be tuckered out,” her mom says quietly.
 “We should let the boys get their sleep.
 But I’ll let ‘em know you came by.
 And… aren’t mad.”

 “Stephen, you’ll drive, won’t you?
-I can’t make Celia go to bed, but she really shouldn’t be driving with how little sleep she’s had.
-It’s asking for an accident.”
+I can’t make Celia go to bed, but she obviously can’t drive with just one arm.”

 “Yes, ma’am.
 I’ll drive.
 My car anyway.”

-Celia: Aren’t mad.
-Right.
-Celia should come back when her emotions have had a chance to calm down.
-When she won’t fly off the handle at Isabel.
-She stands idly by while her mother packs things away into containers for Emily, her head a mess of half-formed accusations.
+Celia: Celia stands idly by while her mother packs things away into containers for Emily.
+Her head is a mess of half-formed accusations.
 Mostly it just hurts.
 Everything hurts.
-She needs her bottle of pain meds, the ones they had to get over the counter that don’t actually do anything because apparently everyone is an addict now, so why give it to people who have broken arms, right.
+She needs her bottle of pain meds.
+The ones they had to get over the counter that don’t actually do anything, because apparently everyone is an addict now.
+So why give it to people who have broken arms, right.
 Just splint and go.